-Meet Rachel K., the Rookie
+Meet Rachel K.

-Human Biology, Graduate Student
+- Major: Human Biology, Graduate Student

 This opportunity is especially unique in the nature of the interactions with the organizations in South Texas.
 I think it is essential to understand the context of our work from people who live with it every day, and experience that ourselves.
 Stepping outside our Midwest world to understand what the border crossers go through brings a completely new perspective to our own lives as well as the bigger picture of what we’re working towards – giving recognition to the crisis that is happening at the border and using the skills that we have to help return dignity and identity to those who have perished there.